VaseaLuca/memory-game/README.md

 # Identify the potential next steps in order to ‘productionize’ your solution:

-  -Optimize Performance
+   Optimize Performance
-  -Add a security level (sure if we have data we don't want to disclose to other people) -Testing
+   Add a security level (sure if we have data we don't want to disclose to other people) Testing
-  -Conduct accessibility audits using tools like Lighthouse -Error Logging and Monitoring
+   Conduct accessibility audits using tools like Lighthouse Error Logging and Monitoring
-  -Deployment
+   Deployment
-  -Documentation
+   Documentation
-  -Performance Monitoring
+   Performance Monitoring
-  -Scalability & Maintenance
+   Scalability & Maintenance